whitedeath820/arrays/README.md

     For each multiple of 10 in the given array, change all the values following it to be that multiple of 10, until encountering another multiple of 10.
 Example: [2, 10, 3, 4, 20, 5] => [2, 10, 10, 10, 20, 20]
 10. max_span

     Consider the leftmost and rightmost appearances of some value in an array.
-We define the span of this value is the number of elements between the two inclusive.
+We define the span of this value as the number of elements between the left and right spots, inclusive.
 A single value has a span of 1.
 Return the largest span found in the given array.
 Efficiency is not a priority.
 Examples (not exhaustive):

     * [1, 2, 1, 1, 3] => 4
     * [1, 4, 2, 1, 4, 1, 4] => 6